 These error patterns can be checked using \eqref{eq:check} in an arbitrary order.
 In the next section, we will see that any of these error patterns results in an identical increase in $d_E^2$ in \eqref{eq:sq_euclid_dist}, i.e., they are all located at an identical distance from the received sequence, under some assumption about the distribution of $|r_i|,i\in[1,n]$. \end{example}

-\begin{remark} By statistically analyzing the reliability of the received sequence or any other insight, one can prioritize the low Hamming weight $\bhe$, $w_H(\bhe)$'s over large Hamming weight ones, or vice versa.
-Alternatively, we can limit the scope of attempts to small or large low Hamming weight $\bhe$'s.
-Observe that as the logistic weight increases, the error patterns with larger Hamming weight can be generated. \end{remark}
+\begin{remark} By statistically analyzing the reliability of the received sequence or any other insight, one can prioritize small Hamming weights over those with large Hamming weights, or vice versa.
+Alternatively, we can limit the scope of the attempts to small or large Hamming weights.
+Observe that as the logistic weight increases, error patterns with larger Hamming weights will be generated. \end{remark}